 He previously worked as an investigative reporter at WWL-TV (CBS) in New Orleans.
-In the six years prior, McCarthy was a criminal justice reporter for The Times-Picayune newspaper in New Orleans.
-He was a member of a reporting team on a PBS Frontline documentary, “Law & Disorder,” which examined police misconduct in the wake of Hurricane Katrina.
+For six years, McCarthy was a criminal justice reporter for The Times-Picayune newspaper in New Orleans.
+He was part of a reporting team on a PBS Frontline documentary, “Law & Disorder,” which examined police misconduct in the wake of Hurricane Katrina.

-He worked as a Metro reporter for two years at the Chicago Tribune.
-He has also written for the Boston Globe and the Philadelphia Inquirer.
+He worked as a Metro reporter for two years at the Chicago Tribune and wrote for the Boston Globe and Philadelphia Inquirer.

 McCarthy appeared in an episode of HBO’s “Treme,” playing himself, a New Orleans crime reporter.
 He also appeared in Spike Lee’s documentary, “If God Is Willing and Da Creek Don’t Rise” and on an episode of “America’s Most Wanted.”

 McCarthy, a Rhode Island native, graduated from Emerson College in Boston.
-He lives in Louisville.
-He is a volunteer with the Big Brothers Big Sisters organization.
+He lives in Louisville and is a volunteer with the Big Brothers Big Sisters organization.

 R.G.
 Dunlop / KyCIR Reporter